jovankoledin/jovankoledin.github.io/_projects/light_phone/index.md

 ---
 layout: post
 title: Light Phone
 description:  Checking my phone takes me out of the flow state when I am trying to be productive at my computer.
 I put my phone out of sight when I want to stay focused, but in the back of my mind I am concerned I might miss an important notification.
-The Light Phone fixes these issues for me
+The Light Phone fixes these issues.

 main-image: /default_vid.gif
 ---